amursky/lucy-test-assignment/README.md

-# «Lucy in the Sky» test assignment
+# Test assignment for «Lucy in the Sky»

 ## Setup